dll[-] dllfile [functype]Function [arguments]

 Some Windows functions are declared by default, in the System\Declarations folder.

 Usually you don't use full path in dllfile.
 Then the dll file should be in QM folder or in System32 folder.
-If used in exe, it should be in exe folder (however, when building the exe, it also must be in QM folder) or in System32 folder.
+If used in exe, it should be in exe folder (however when creating exe it also must be in QM folder) or in System32 folder.

 See also: Functions reference files type libraries declarations scope